 Here's a 10-step network documentation checklist to help you get started.

-Create a network documentation policy
+Step 1: Create a network documentation policy

 A network documentation policy should detail what aspects of a network need to be documented, especially each server.
 A documentation policy also communicates to each administrator exactly what is expected of them regarding the documentation process.

-Create a network topology diagram
+Step 2: Create a network topology diagram

 Ideally, you want this map of the network's topology to include each network segment, the routers connecting the various segments, and the servers, gateways and other major pieces of networking hardware that are connected to each segment.
 For larger networks, you may have to create a general segment map and make more specific maps of each individual segment.

-Document server names, roles and IP addresses
+Step 3: Document server names, roles and IP addresses

-Create a change log for each server
+Step 4: Create a change log for each server

 When a server fails, the failure can often be traced to a recent change.
 As a part of the network documentation, consider making a log book for each server for documenting changes such as patch and application installations and modified security settings.
-Not only will the log help you troubleshoot future problems, it can help you rebuild the server in the event of a catastrophic failure.
+Not only will the log help you troubleshoot future problems, but it can also help you rebuild the server in the event of a catastrophic failure.

-Document software versions and proof of licenses
+Step 5: Document software versions and proof of licenses

 Document the applications and their versions running on each server.
 You might also include a copy of the software license or a receipt within this documentation just in case your customer becomes involved in a software audit.

-Document hardware components
+Step 6: Document hardware components